African folk art: Jewellery

 In West Africa, the Asante are popular for their crafts and trade in gold.
 For the people of Ghana, not only does the colour gold represent wealth and status but there is also belief that it is a protection to whoever wears it.
 Necklaces have been made of gold bells, disks, and cross-shaped beads for those to wear around the neck.
-In the Alkan culture, each of these elements are made by getting shaped in wax then covering it with a heat resistance mould to form around the wax.
+In the Akan culture, each of these elements are made by getting shaped in wax then covering it with a heat resistance mould to form around the wax.
 After this process, the mould is heated meanwhile the wax melts in order for the melted gold to take its place.
 The gold is left to be cooled so that the mould can be taken apart to reveal its shine of gold.
-It is stated that the most important part of this necklace is a solid gold piece of jewellery that hangs from the neck; with this particular necklace, there is a pendent in the form of a small freshwater crab that is made from mould that’s found from a live crab.
+It is stated that the most important part of this necklace is a solid gold piece of jewellery that hangs from the neck; with this particular necklace, there is a pendent in the form of a small freshwater crab that is made from mould that's found from a live crab.
 The crab symbolized the queen mother, meaning this is a way of knowing the royal status of its wearer (Richard B, 36).
-As mentioned, gold earrings were another form of Africa’s most magnificent jewels forms.
+As mentioned, gold earrings were another form of Africa's most magnificent jewels forms.
 "One of the most striking forms of jewellery in West Africa are the distinctive, four-leaved earrings worn by Fulani women" states Peter.
-They add that Fulani woman would have their earrings made larger than their family’s wealth would increase to show her fortune and proven her safekeeping.
+They add that Fulani woman would have their earrings made larger than their family's wealth would increase to show her fortune and proven her safekeeping.
 (Richard B, 46).
 The meaning of each piece of jewellery is considered to be unique.
 Just by owning one of the pieces, one could depict hope, wisdom, or well-being of its owner (About African Art).